Consuming issues: Industry should engage on nutrient taxes

 The industry response to the California referenda was a deafening "no", while the Mytton paper in May was derided as "ludicrous", all rather negative from a stakeholder group keen to participate in the collective search for constructive solutions.
 Suggesting that the emphasis might instead be placed on fiscal measures to promote the consumption of better-for-you foods would surely be a more positive and constructive message, and speaks to a course of action that might also carry greater overall health benefits.

-Sectors: Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Snacks, World foods
+Sectors: Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Snacks, World foods

 - Does Kraft Heinz want to swallow Unilever whole?

 - Focus: Nestle CEO plan to balance sales, earnings

 - US food next wave on display at Winter Fancy Food

 - Comment: Meal kits in US - don't believe the hype

 - Why Reckitt Benckiser moved for Mead Johnson

 - Kraft Heinz pursuing Unilever in takeover move

 - Kerry operating earnings strengthen on slow sales